 The Corporation applies judgment in determining whether a contract contains an identified asset.
 The identified asset should be physically distinct or represent substantially all of the capacity of the asset, and should provide the right to substantially all of the economic benefits from the use of the asset.
 The Corporation also applies judgment in determining whether or not it has the right to control the use of the identified asset.
-It has that right when it has the decision-making rights that are most relevant to changing how and for what purpose the asset is used are predetermined, it has the right to direct the use of the asset if it has the right to operate the asset or if the asset is designed in a way that predetermines how and for what purpose the asset will be used.
+It has that right when it has the decision-making rights that are most relevant to changing how and for what purpose the asset is used.
+In rare cases where the decisions about how and for what purpose the asset is used are predetermined, it has the right to direct the use of the asset if it has the right to operate the asset or if the asset is designed in a way that predetermines how and for what purpose the asset will be used.